The year 2019 has brought with it not just new beginnings, but tons of new hot tubs as well!

 Maintaining the quality of the Intex PureSpa's water is also a cinch thanks to its own chlorine dispenser.

-A few test strips are also included in the hot tub package, so you can right away check the water quality after you have fully installed the tub.
+A few test strips are also included in the hot tub package, so you can right away check the water quality after you have fully installed the hot tub.
 It also uses cheap and replaceable filter cartridges that can help you save a lot of money.

 Among their latest offering is the SaluSpa Palm Springs, a circular inflatable hot tub that can seat up to six people.

-This unit also screams out premium because of its leather texture and mellow color palette; not to mention its numerous extra features.
+This spa also screams out premium because of its leather texture and mellow color palette; not to mention its numerous extra features.
 It can also be easily setup outdoors, or even indoors, without the need for any tools.

 Maintenance is also not an issue for this incredible tub as it has its own chemical floater and a replaceable filter cartridge.

 You will also appreciate that they included a DVD guide with the hot tub set, aside from the usual user manual.
 This instructional material can help you install the unit correctly and up to speed.
-There are also tons of info including hot tub maintenance and maintaining the chemical balance in the water.
+There are also tons of info including hot tub maintenance and maintaining the chemical balance in the warm water.